The History of Search Engine Optimization (Google’s Origin Story)

 Along with trends in terms of the SEO techniques used by website developers and companies, there are also some observable trends in terms of consumer search patterns.

-The tendency towards mobile searches and accessibility has already been mentioned.
-Approximately 50% of all searches are performed with a mobile device, and the majority occur via a smartphone.
+We have already mentioned the tendency towards mobile searches and accessibility.
+Users perform approximately 50% of all searches on a mobile device, and the majority occur via a smartphone.

-Along with the devices that are used, another trend relates to the way that search terms are phrased.
+Along with the devices people use, another trend relates to how users phrase search terms.
 Formerly, search terms used questions such as “who is” and “what is.”
 The current trend is towards more complex questions, such as “how to” and “why.”[33]

 These more ambiguous terms are possible because of the ever-increasing complexity of search engine algorithms.